pingcap/tidb-operator/en/get-started.md

 3. Delete persistent data

-    If your deployment has persistent data storage, deleting TiDB Cluster will not remove the cluster's data.
+    If your deployment has persistent data storage, deleting the TiDB cluster will not remove the cluster's data.
 If you do not need the data anymore, you should run the following commands to clean the data and the dynamically created persistent disks:

     {{< copyable "shell-regular" >}}